IndraMadika/ML_Study/README.md

 # ML_Study
+Fyi : This just for my self reverence!
 Understanding the concept of Machine Learning.
 Include Algorithm and the default code for all the features and models

 # Berikut ini adalah beberapa sub-bidang dalam machine learning dan contoh-contoh model yang sesuai dengan masing-masing sub-bidang tersebut: